-Virginia’s Current Medicaid Program -- In Virginia, over one million people receive Medicaid services at some point during the year, costing nearly $7 billion annually (about half of which is paid for by the Federal government).
-In a 2013 report, the Virginia Department of Medical Assistance Services reports: “Virginia’s Medicaid program has long been described as a very lean program with very strict eligibility criteria…” Virginia does not provide coverage to childless adults, and the income eligibility limits cover parents at about 52% of the poverty level.
-Only 15 other states have lower income eligibility limits.
-Approximately 191,000 poor, uninsured, nonelderly adults are ineligible for Medicaid.
-Compared to other states, Virginia ranks 24th in Medicaid spending per recipient and 48th in Medicaid spending per capita.
+In Virginia, over one million people receive Medicaid services at some point during the year, costing nearly $7 billion annually (about half of which is paid for by the Federal government).
+Virginia does not provide Medicaid coverage to childless adults, and the income eligibility limits cover parents at about 52% of the poverty level.
+Under a 2012 U.S. Supreme Court ruling (National Federation of Independent Business v.
+Sebelius), the Patient Protection and Affordable Care Act (ACA), which became law in 2010, allowed states the option to expand Medicaid coverage to the uninsured.

-During its 2013 session, the General Assembly tried to resolve the Medicaid expansion issue by creating a new legislative Medicaid Innovation and Reform Commission (MIRC) to “review, recommend and approve innovation and reform proposals affecting the Virginia Medicaid” program.
-Although the Commission has studied expanding the state’s Medicaid program since June 2013, it has not yet recommended such an expansion.
+During its 2013 session, the Virginia General Assembly addressed the Medicaid expansion issue by creating a new legislative Medicaid Innovation and Reform Commission (MIRC) to “review, recommend and approve innovation and reform proposals affecting the Virginia Medicaid” program.
+Although the Commission has studied expanding the state’s Medicaid program, it has not yet recommended such an expansion.

-The 2014 legislative session involves a divided Virginia General Assembly, with Republicans controlling the House of Delegates and Democrats controlling the Senate.
-The state’s new Governor Terry McAuliffe, a Democrat, made Medicaid expansion “the centerpiece of his campaign and his top legislative priority.”
-Once in office, Governor McAuliffe indicated that he would bypass the Medicaid Innovation and Reform Commission to expand the state’s Medicaid program to an additional 400,000 Virginians if the Commission did not do so by March 2014.
-Governor McAuliffe believes that, in addition to providing health insurance to Virginia’s uninsured, Medicaid expansion will create over 30,000 new jobs and bring $2 billion in Federal money to the state.
+During the regular 2014 legislative session, the Virginia General Assembly was divided, with Republicans controlling the House of Delegates and Democrats controlling the Senate.
+The state’s newly elected Governor Terry McAuliffe, a Democrat, made Medicaid expansion “the centerpiece of his campaign and his top legislative priority.”
+Once in office, Governor McAuliffe indicated that he would bypass the Medicaid Innovation and Reform Commission to expand the state’s Medicaid program to an additional 400,000 Virginians if the Commission did not do so by the end of the regular legislative session.